Self-Motivated Growing Neural Network for Adaptive Architecture via Local Structural Plasticity: Experiments

-Three classic control environments from the Gym suite are considered: CartPole-v1, Acrobot-v1, and LunarLander-v3.
+Three classic control environments from the Gym suite are considered for the main policy-distillation experiments: CartPole-v1, Acrobot-v1, and LunarLander-v3.
+In addition, a simple XOR classification task is included in the task-difficulty scaling analysis as a minimal non-control reference.

-In all experiments, a pre-trained multilayer perceptron (MLP) serves as a fixed expert policy $\pi_E(a \mid s)$ and provides target actions for policy distillation; the expert never acts on the environment during training.
-Experts are trained with standard reinforcement learning until the episodic return saturates for each environment, and their parameters are then frozen.
+For the three control environments, a pre-trained multilayer perceptron (MLP) serves as a fixed expert policy $\pi_E(a \mid s)$ and provides target actions for policy distillation; the expert never acts on the environment during student training.
+In the current implementation, each expert is a single-hidden-layer ReLU MLP with 2048 hidden units and one output per discrete action.
+Expert models are trained separately using a DQN-style procedure with Adam optimization (learning rate $10^{-3}$), discount factor $\gamma=0.99$, $\epsilon$-greedy exploration, a replay buffer of size 10{,}000, batch size 64, and parameter updates every 4 environment steps.
+The best expert checkpoint is then frozen and used for subsequent student distillation.
+During distillation, the expert's greedy action is obtained by $\arg\max$ over its action scores and converted into the target action label for the student.
 The student policy $\pi_\theta$ is parameterized either by SMGrNN or by a static MLP baseline.

+The XOR task is not used for expert distillation.
+Instead, it is treated as a small supervised problem used only in the task-difficulty scaling analysis, where the objective is to examine how the learned network size changes from a trivial classification task to progressively harder control tasks.

-Unless noted otherwise, each condition is trained for 2000 episodes at an initial connection density of $0.8$ and is repeated with 10 random seeds.
-During training, the following quantities are recorded: \begin{enumerate} \item[a.] episodic return (mean with across-run variability); \item[b.] network size trajectory (number of hidden nodes and edges); \item[c.] convergence episode to a preset reward threshold for each environment; \item[d.] late-training return, defined as the average reward over the final quarter of episodes. \end{enumerate}
+Unless noted otherwise, each control-task condition is trained for 2000 episodes at an initial connection density of 0.8 and is repeated with 10 random seeds.
+During training, the following quantities are recorded: \begin{enumerate} \item episodic return (mean with across-run variability); \item network size trajectory (number of hidden nodes and edges); \item convergence episode to a preset reward threshold for each environment; and \item late-training return, defined as the average reward over the final quarter of episodes. \end{enumerate}